All cow and goat cheeses now made with natural beef rennet. There's one exception... mozzarella. SHOP A2/A2 CHEESE.

 First, let's examine the past.

 Yolk color used to matter, because when birds were pasture raised, they ate a variety of foraged foods like grasses, seeds, and bugs.
-These foods naturally contained cartenoids (fat-soluble pigments) that made the yolks darker.
+These foods naturally contained carotenoids (fat-soluble pigments) that made the yolks darker.

 These truly pastured eggs offered more nutrition (more vitamins, omega-3s, antioxidants, etc) because the birds were naturally healthier.
 They had access to fresh air and exercise.
 They didn't need drugs to survive.
 They ate a natural diet.
 They were allowed to be... well... chickens.
 The health of the bird has a direct impact on the nutrition of the egg.

 On the flip side, birds that lived indoors on mega factory-like "farms" ate a diet of mainly wheat, corn, soy.
-These foods are low in cartenoids, and therefore indoor chickens produced lighter colored yolks.
+These foods are low in carotenoids, and therefore indoor chickens produced lighter colored yolks.
 Since they weren't as naturally healthy, the eggs were less nutritious.

 But things have changes.
 Let's take a look at the present.